phorton1/base-Pub/docs/prefs.md

 	/base_data/_ssl/PubCryptKey.txt

-However, Apps and Services can specifically override in their initialization code to provide clusters of code that share a given encryption key.
+However, Apps and Services can specifically override this in their initialization code to provide clusters of code that share a given encryption key.